matthiaskoenig/linux-setup/linux-setup-base/README.md

 # Base linux-setup
-Installs all the dependency libraries required for the combine stack.
+Install all libraries required for the combine stack.

 To interact with the docker image use
 ```